Nelarius/wrenpp/README.md

 * to wrap the Wren method call in easy-to-use syntax --DONE
 * to implement a wrapper to bind free functions to foreign function implementations -- DONE
 * and by far the biggest task: to bind classes to Wren foreign classes -- very WIP
+* template-based - no macros!

 ## Building

+The library is cross-platform, but is written using C++14.

 **TODO**